JoshuaEGonzalezRuiz/Scaffold-Example-Bootcamp-Flutter-UTEL/README.md

 # Scaffold Example (class)

-Project developed during class 2 of Module 1 to demonstrate the functionality of the "BottomNavigationBar" Widget in Flutter as part of the "Scaffold" Widget.
+Project developed during class 2 of Module 1 to demonstrate the functionality of the "Scaffold" Widget.

 ## How to use?